Beauchef-Proyecta/mlf-service/README.md

 ## Upload the OS

-Download the Raspberry PI OS installer in the official page.
+Download the Raspberry PI OS installer from the [official page]([https://link-url-here.org](https://www.raspberrypi.com/software/)).
 Then, grab an empty Micro SD Card and upload the Raspberry Pi OS lite (64 bit) image to the card.
 Make sure that this OS uses Python 3.9.2!

 ### Important settings